Baseball in South Korea

 Baseball is believed to have been introduced to Korea in 1905 by American missionaries during the Korean Empire, after which it gradually attained prominence.
-After the division of the Korean Peninsula into North Korea, backed by the Soviet Union and then-nascent People's Republic of China and South Korea, backed by the United States, in 1945 in the aftermath of World War II and the further destabilisation of the Korean War from 1950–53, baseball has become one of the most popular sports in South Korea.
+After the division of the Korean Peninsula into North Korea and South Korea in 1945 and the further destabilisation of the Korean War from 1950–53, baseball has become one of the most popular sports in South Korea.
 North Korea, under isolationist leadership, does not have the same level of investment in baseball as South Korea.
 There are 10 professional teams in South Korea's KBO League.
 Baseball season runs from March to October.

 History

 Before the Korean war

 American missionaries brought baseball to Korea in the 19th century.
 In 1896, U.S. Marines played exhibitions against teams of Americans expatriates and the Seoul Athletic Club.
-The sport flourished in the period of Japanese rule.
+The sport flourished in the period of Japanese rule, though ethnic Koreans faced playing restrictions, as baseball was seen as a potential tool of Korean nationalism.
+During the Japanese occupation, Korean players were only allowed to play in tournaments sponsored by Japanese companies.

 In December 1921, a team of American Major League players stopped in Seoul during a tour of Asia, and a Korean team was assembled to play against them.
 The Koreans were defeated, 23-3.
 Various Korean cities also participated in the Japanese intercity baseball tournament, from its inception in 1927 until 1942.
 In 1940 and 1942 Seoul won the tournament, defeating (respectively) the teams of Dalian and Osaka.
-At least one Korean played against a Babe Ruth-led team of American all-stars which toured Japan in 1934.
+At least one Korean played against a Babe Ruth-led team of American MLB all-stars which toured Japan in 1934.